soarlab/FPTuner/README.md

 # To POPL Artifact Evaluation Reviewers
 ## Reproduce the tuning results of Table 5.1 and Table 5.2
-The tuning results of Table 5.1 are shown under collumn "# of double-ops forced by Es" and the results of Table 5.2 are shown under collumn "# of single-ops forced by Es."
+The tuning results of Table 5.1 are shown under column "# of double-ops forced by Es" and the results of Table 5.2 are shown under column "# of single-ops forced by Es."
 With a correct installation of FPTuner (e.g., the above hello-world example works), the fastest way to reproduce the two tables is using the scripts under directory **bin**.

 For Table 5.1, please run (under directory **bin**)